 Application Step-by-Step Process Model:

-Student arrives in Australia and sets up living arrangements, mobile phone, bank account etc.
+- Once visa is granted, student travels to Australia and sets up living arrangements, mobile phone, bank account, etc.

-Student arrives at Byron Yoga Centre Office and Reception for Orientation and beginning of Course
+- Student arrives at Byron Yoga Centre Studio for Orientation and commencement of the course

 Under the guidance of Byron Yoga Centre’s Director and veteran yoga teacher, John Ogilvie, the teaching staff on this course are all experienced and dedicated.
 You’ll be inspired by our resident and guest yoga teachers alike, who ‘walk their talk’, living the yoga lifestyle, and are all knowledgeable and passionate about their subjects.

 Other teachers include: